mahamusharaf/FlightAware-like-System/README.md

 This system tracks flights in real-time by:

-Receiving live position updates (latitude, longitude, altitude, speed)
+-Receiving live position updates (latitude, longitude, altitude, speed)

-Storing them in MongoDB
+-Storing them in MongoDB

-Displaying active flights and their routes on a dynamic map (/map)
+-Displaying active flights and their routes on a dynamic map (/map)

 ##  API Endpoints